 - The Scholarship of Discovery encompasses traditional research that creates new knowledge through original investigation that may be theoretical or empirical, disciplinary or interdisciplinary, or some combination of these.
 Construed broadly, this dimension of professional development also encompasses the creation of new works of art or musical composition and writing works of fiction, poetry, or creative nonfiction. - The Scholarship of Integration involves the critical evaluation, synthesis, analysis, integration, or interpretation of the research or creative work produced by others.
-It may be disciplinary, interdisciplinary, or multidisciplinary in nature and includes the varieties of artistic interpretation and performance.
+It may be disciplinary, interdisciplinary, Updated and Approved by the Board of Trustees May 13, 2016 or multidisciplinary in nature and includes the varieties of artistic interpretation and performance.